vianfrederick/vianfrederick/README.md

 # Hi, I'm Vian 👋

-I'm a Robotics Master's student with a background in Mechanical Engineering, currently building hands-on projects in control systems, embedded systems, and mechatronics.
+I'm a Robotics Master's student with a background in Mechanical Engineering and industry experience in supply chain analytics and process automation.

-I'm interested in robotics, automation, embedded control, and practical engineering projects.
+I'm currently focusing on robotics, mechatronics, control systems, and embedded systems through hands-on projects, while building on my experience with programming, data, and engineering tools.

+## Work Experience

+**Supply Chain Analyst — Daimler India Commercial Vehicles (DICV)**
+India

+- Worked on supply chain analytics, process automation, reporting, and dashboard development using tools such as Python, Power BI, Excel, Power Query, and Power Automate.

+- My work included developing dashboards, automating repetitive processes, and working with operational data to improve visibility and decision-making.

+- I also worked on import supply chain operations involving Brazil and Germany.

 ## Education